aubrey-dcm/Logger/README.md

 If another request is made within the same minute, its payload will be appended to the same file.

 ## Notes

-- The logging middleware is included but does not perform logging; all logging is handled in the controller.
 - The project uses [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) for Swagger support.

-## License

-This project is licensed under the MIT License.